-Inclusion criteria for participation in the trial were as follows: patients with type 1 or 2 diabetes with nonhealing, full-thickness, University of Texas Classification (UTC) grade 1 or 2 DFU measuring ≥1 cm2 and <20 cm2 post-debridement.
-All ulcers included were to be between 4 weeks and 1 year in duration and have been receiving standard care for at least 4 weeks.
+Inclusion criteria for participation in the trial were as follows: patients with type 1 or 2 diabetes with nonhealing, full-thickness, University of Texas Classification (UTC) grade 1 or 2 DFU measuring $\geq$ 1 cm and <20 cm post-debridement.
+All ulcers included were to be between 4 weeks and 1 year in duration and to have been receiving standard care for at least 4 weeks.
 Patients with modest limb ischemia were permitted with an ankle brachial index (ABI) >0.7.
-To account for falsely elevated

-ABI measurements (7), we performed a secondary confirmatory measurement of distal perfusion adjacent to or distal to the index ulcer in all patients, including a $TcPO_2 > 30$ mmHg, skin perfusion pressure > 30 mmHg, toe pressure > 30 mmHg, or a Duplex ultrasound showing biphasic waveforms below the knee.
+To account for falsely elevated ABI measurements (7), we performed a secondary confirmatory measurement of distal perfusion adjacent to or distal to the index ulcer in all patients, including a transcutaneous oxygen pressure (TcPO2) >30 mmHg, skin perfusion pressure >30 mmHg, toe pressure >30 mmHg, or a Duplex ultrasound showing biphasic waveforms below the knee.
 Detailed study enrollment criteria can be found in Table 1.